ANCHOR Project Page

 Publications

-A comprehensive list of ANCHOR publications is available from my publication page.
-The defining article is:
+A comprehensive list is available from the publication page.
+The defining articles are:

 Petrov, A. & Anderson, J. R. (2005)